Curriculum: Digital Marketing Graduate Certificate

 Credit: 2

 This course covers the fundamental concepts of applied data analysis methods.
 Various aspects of linear and logistic regression models are introduced, with emphasis on real data applications.
-Students are required to analyze data using major statistical software packages.
-BANA 7038 should not be taken for credit by MS-Business Analytics students.
+Students are required to analyze data using major statistical software SAS and R. BANA 7038 should not be taken for credit by MS-Business Analytics students.

 2